 - To help reduce the unhealthy saturated fat (and mess): Don’t fry your chicken cordon bleu.
 Instead, bake it with extra virgin olive oil (or cook it using your air fryer).
 It will still come out crispy and golden on the outside while staying juicy on the inside.

 - To increase nutritional value: Swap your all-purpose white flour with chickpea flour.
-White flour is practically devoid of nutrients!
+Chickpea flour is lower in carbs and calories but rich in fiber and protein.

 To keep the cheese intact in chicken cordon blue, I make sure to roll it into the chicken wrap really, really tight.
 Doing so allows it to stay together.
 In fact, I never needed to use toothpicks with this method.